Updated: Jan 19

 Determine the testing effort that is needed to be done.

-Who is responsible to approve the test plan?
+Who is responsible for approving the test plan?

 Determine the weekly/daily report template.